Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: Results

 \subsection{Extra radiation $N_{\mathrm{eff}}$}

-The 68\% constraints and best-fit values of the cosmological parameters on extra radiation $N_{\mathrm{eff}}$ model and extra radiation $N_{\mathrm{eff}}$ + $m_\nu$ model are summarized in Tab.~\ref{Tab:68} and Tab.~\ref{Tab:best}.
+The 68\% constraints and best-fit values of the cosmological parameters on extra radiation $N_{\mathrm{eff}}$ model and extra radiation $N_{\mathrm{eff}}$ + $m_\nu$ model are summarized in Table~\ref{Tab:68} and Table~\ref{Tab:best}.
 The-one dimensional posterior distributions and two-dimensional allowed regions are illustrated in Fig.~\ref{fig:Neff}.